Cookie Policy

 14the electron contribution to the overall density is negligible because of their small mass with respect to that of the protons.

-15It is worth to mention that the Voyager 1 spacecraft is actuallyIt is worth to mention that the Voyager 1 spacecraft is actuallytraveling in a direction close to the one of the interstellar magnetic eld (Frisch et al., 2015; Zirnstein et al., 2016).
+15It is worth to mention that the Voyager 1 spacecraft is actually is worth mentioning that the Voyager 1 spacecraft is actually traveling in a direction close to the one of the interstellar magnetic field (Frisch et al., 2015; Zirnstein et al., 2016).

 16It should be remarked that the consistency between the calculated and observed TS position for Voyager~1 requires, in turn, the maximum value of the dimensionless stagnation pressure \(\Pi^2\).

-17This small compression is not present in Parker (1963), becauseThis small compression is not present in Parker (1963), because he discussed the case of a diamagnetic heliospheric cavity in absenceof the IS wind.
+17This small compression is not present in Parker (1963), because this small compression is not present in Parker (1963), because he discussed the case of a diamagnetic heliospheric cavity in the absence of the IS wind.

 18The typical value of \(\Delta t_{HP}\) amounts to \({\sim}4\) years.

-19In the nose direction the interstellar wind affects the extension of the HP by a factor not exceeding 10%
+19In the nose direction, the interstellar wind affects the extension of the HP by a factor not exceeding 10%

-20Under the condition that there is no interstellar magnetic field, Parker (19611963) discussed the case of a steady subsonic interstellarwind leading to a comet-like shape (see, e.g., Axford, 1972; Holzer, 1989; Zank, 1999, 2015, and references therein).
+20Under the condition that there is no interstellar magnetic field, Parker (19611963) discussed the case of a steady subsonic interstellar wind leading to a comet-like shape (see, e.g., Axford, 1972; Holzer, 1989; Zank, 1999, 2015, and references therein).

 21Due to the slow speed of the spacecraft, we cannot exclude a further crossing of HP boundary in the future.